Civil Engineering Program

 CEE100 | ENGINEERING ORIENTATION + This course is designed to give freshmen students an insight into the nature of technology

-and the engineer's role in society.
-Members of the faculty and guest speakers present
+ethics, professionalism, and sustainability, members of the faculty and guest speakers

-lectures dealing with the various engineering disciplines and related areas.
+present lectures dealing with the various engineering disciplines and related areas.

 |